-These beds are not linked to a client, and the agency reimburses for them using a gross adjustment process.
-The contracted requesting facility must inform the DBHR representative each month of the number of empty beds and the number of days the beds were empty.
+These beds are not linked to a client, and the agency reimburses using a provided A19 Invoice Voucher.
+The contracted requesting facility must inform the agency each month of the number of empty beds and the number of days the beds were empty.

-Part II: Services for Clients Not Enrolled in a BHO, FIMC, or BHSO
+Part II: Services for Clients Not Enrolled in a BHO, integrated managed care plan, or BHSO and in a RAC

-Specialized mental health services are for eligible Apple Health clients whose needs are above the access to care standards (ACS) and who are not enrolled in a behavioral health organization (BHO), fully integrated managed care (FIMC), or behavioral health services only (BHSO) and have one of the following recipient aid categories (RACs):
+Specialized mental health services are for eligible Apple Health clients who need high acuity care and who are not enrolled in a behavioral health organization (BHO), integrated managed care plan, or behavioral health services only (BHSO) and who are in one of the following recipient aid categories (RACs):